 4. Develop a cross-channel content strategy

-After you’ve plotted the buyer’s journey from a high level, you begin to create an impactful content marketing strategy.
-You’ll want to consider which types of content will resonate with customers at each stage of the journey.
+After you map the buyer’s journey from a high level, you begin to think about your entire content marketing strategy.
+Consider which types of content will resonate with customers at each stage of the journey.